dugb/linku.me/README.md

 # linku.me
-a social network type of app.  social link and contact info sharing.
+a social network type of app.
+Messenger/chat with social link and contact info sharing.

 Built using:
 node.js, express, ejs, passport, mongodb, gulp, postcss...

 Features implemented:
+Messenger
 users can create an account.
 users can store their social media links and contact info in their profile. users can edit their profile.